RDAProvIG/WGplanning/CaseContent/Charter.md

 4. A taxonomy for provenance use cases.
 5. Recommendations for aligning new use cases with provenance design patterns.
+6. A sustainability plan for ongoing data and document custodianship.

 [^db]: Our use case and patterns database has been online since June 2017: <http://patterns.promsns.org/>.